Ground State Degeneracy of Infinite-Component Chern-Simons-Maxwell Theories: Foliated vs. Non-foliated Fracton Orders: Condition for Foliation

 \section{Condition for Foliation}

-Foliated fracton orders \cite{Shirley:2017suz} provide a useful organizing principle for gapped fracton phases including the X cube model \cite{Vijay:2016phm}, the checkerboard model \cite{Vijay:2016phm,Shirley:2018hkm}, the twisted foliated fracton order \cite{Shirley_2020} and etc. As defined in \cite{Shirley:2017suz}, a foliated fracton order uses decoupled layers of two-dimensional gapped topological orders as resources to increase its system size.
+Foliated fracton orders \cite{Shirley:2017suz} provide a useful organizing principle for gapped fracton phases.
+Examples of foliated fracton orders include the X cube model \cite{Vijay:2016phm}, the checkerboard model \cite{Vijay:2016phm,Shirley:2018hkm}, the twisted foliated fracton order \cite{Shirley_2020}, etc. As defined in Definition \ref{def:foliated}, a foliated fracton order uses decoupled layers of two-dimensional gapped topological orders as resources to increase its system size.
 As a result, the GSD of a foliated fracton order grows exponentially with the linear system size $N$ \ie \text{GSD}=A M^N~, \fe where $A$ is an $N$-independent constant and $M\in\mathbb{Z}$ is the GSD of the resource topological order.

 The simplest foliated iCS theory is the one with a diagonal $K$ matrix \ie K=\left(

 \right)~. \fe It is a foliated fracton order as increasing the system size amounts to inserting a decoupled layer of $U(1)_M$ Chern-Simons theory.
 As a result, its $\text{GSD}=M^N$ grows exponentially with $N$.